Apra-Labs/ApraPipes/README.md

   <summary>Build</summary>

   ### Build Without Cuda
+  Open PowerShell as an administrator and execute the following commands

   If your windows system does not have an NVIDIA GPU use this script
   ```
   build_windows_no_cuda.bat